puppetlabs-toy-chest/puppet-quest-guide/quests/class_parameters.md

 `pasture` module.
 So far, however, all of the variables are assigned within the class itself.

-A well-written module in Puppet should let customize all its important important variables without editing the module itself.
+A well-written module in Puppet should let you customize all its important variables without editing the module itself.
 This is done with **class parameters**.
 Writing parameters into a class allows you to declare that class with a set of parameter-value pairs similar to the resource